hahnlab/CAFE5/README.md

     that size staying the same, and the probabilities of the size becoming larger.
 Two header lines must be included: the maximum family size to process, and the differential of the probabilities.

-	If a value for a particular family size is not provided, the value of the next smallest family size will be used.

         maxcnt:90
         cntdiff -1 0 1